Pregnancy: medical examinations

 One 2e blood group determination is done during this or the next examination.

-If you have a negative rhesus or have been transfused, the irregular antibody test is repeated.
+If you have a negative rhesus or if you have been transfused, the examination for irregular antibodies is repeated.

-The 7e and last consultation must take place at 9e month of pregnancy.
+The 7e and last consultation should take place at 9e month of pregnancy.

-One 2e blood group determination is done, if not done at 6e examination.
+One 2e blood group determination is done, if it has not been done at 6e examination.

-If you have a negative rhesus or have been transfused, the irregular antibody test is repeated.
+If you have a negative rhesus or if you have been transfused, the examination for irregular antibodies is repeated.

 Neonatal screening

-Neonatal screening (48 hours) diseases in children and also aims to screening for deafness permanent.
+Neonatal screening (48 hours) research diseases in children and also aims to screening for deafness permanent.

 Please note